meldaw84/-The-offecial-GROMACS-molecular-simulation-toolkit./docs/user-guide/mdp-options.rst

    When using the default, empty, value the name of the simulation input file will be used with an additional ``_cp2k`` suffix.

+Colvars Simulations
+^^^^^^^^^^^^^^^^^^^

+These options enable and control the calculation of sampling algorithms defined on a reduced space of continuously differentiable functions (aka collective variables).
+For further details about Colvars interface implementation follow :ref:`colvars`.

+.. mdp:: colvars-active

+   (false) Activate Colvars simulations.
+Requires Colvars library to be compiled with |Gromacs|.

+.. mdp:: colvars-configfile

+   (colvars.dat) Colvars configuration file using an absolute path or a path relative to the to the folder from which :ref:`gmx mdrun` is called.

+.. mdp:: colvars-seed

+   (-1) Random seed used in some Colvars biases (i.e Extended Lagrangian)

 User defined thingies
 ^^^^^^^^^^^^^^^^^^^^^